telefonicaid/tartare/README.md

 It also prevents the report from warning about failing tests that are not marked as bugs.

 Sometimes a bug has a very low relevance and you don't want the buggy test to count as failed, while you still want to track the bug.
-In those cases, mark the test as a minor bug and, in addition to assign it with a bug id, it won't be executed (to avoid the failure) and will count as passed on stats.
+In those cases, mark the test as a minor bug and, in addition to assigning it with a bug id, it won't be executed (to avoid the failure) and will count as passed on stats.
+Hooks belonging to a test marked as minor bug won't be executed either.

 To mark *features* and *scenarios* as bugs, use the methods `majorBug('bugId')` or `minorBug('bugId')` where `bugId` is a string.